peterkappelt/Tradfri-FHEM/README.md

-# FHEM Trådfri Module
+# FHEM TrÃ¥dfri Module

 This is a small extension module for the FHEM Home-Control software.
-It enables connectivity to an IKEA Trådfri gateway.
+It enables connectivity to an IKEA TrÃ¥dfri gateway.

+## Important Notice
+Sadly, I'm not using the Tradfri devices anymore, thus I had to stop continuing to develop on this module.
+I'd be happy to transfer it to a new owner.

 ## About this branch (cf-dev)